top of page

 4. Meticulous Documentation of Contracts and Agreements

 Ensure all contracts and agreements are meticulously documented.
 This includes clear terms, conditions, and any variations or change orders.
+Contract modifications, such as change orders, must be clearly documented as they can affect revenue recognition.
+A well-defined construction contract establishes the basis for revenue recognition by outlining the scope of work, payment terms, and performance obligations.
 Detailed contracts are fundamental for precise revenue recognition and avoiding disputes.

 5. Staying Abreast of Accounting Standards and Regulations